opa-oz/terraform-provider-cloud-config/docs/resources/cloud-config.md

 - `password` (String) User's password
 - `type` (String) The *type* key has a default value of 'hash', and may alternatively be set to 'text' or 'RANDOM'.

+<a id="nestedblock--fan"></a>
+### Nested Schema for `fan`

+Optional:

+- `config` (String) The fan configuration to use as a single multi-line string.
+- `config_path` (String) The path to write the fan configuration to.
+Default: `/etc/network/fan`.

+<a id="nestedblock--growpart"></a>
+### Nested Schema for `growpart`

+Optional:

+- `devices` (List of String) The devices to resize.
+Each entry can either be the path to the device’s mountpoint in the filesystem or a path to the block device in ‘/dev’.
+Default: `[/]`
+- `ignore_growroot_disabled` (Boolean) If true, ignore the presence of `/etc/growroot-disabled`.
+If false and the file exists, then don’t resize.
+Default: `false`.
+- `mode` (String) The utility to use for resizing.
+Default: auto

+Possible options:
+ - auto - Use any available utility
+ - growpart - Use growpart utility
+ - gpart - Use BSD gpart utility
+ - 'off' - Take no action.

 <a id="nestedblock--user"></a>